markitosgv/JWTRefreshTokenBundle/README.md

 By default, the refresh token is returned in the body of a JSON response.
 You can use the following configuration to set it in a HttpOnly cookie instead.
 The refresh token is automatically extracted from the cookie during refresh.

+To allow users to logout when using cookies, you need to [configure the `LogoutEvent` to trigger on a specific route](#invalidate-refresh-token-on-logout), and call that route during logout.

 ```yaml
 gesdinet_jwt_refresh_token:
     cookie: